-Temporary schedules are technically not schedules but temporary override functions that may be made to exist within an individual master or slave schedule.
-Temporary schedules are used to temporarily override the ON/ OFF instructions of an individual master or slave schedule.
-Generally, temporary schedules are only used for oneshot applications, such as keeping the lights on an extra hour for a single night.
+Maintenance schedules are not schedules but Maintenance override functions that may be made to exist within an individual master or slave schedule.
+Temporary schedules are used to temporarily override the ON/OFF instructions of an individual master or slave schedule.
+Generally, temporary schedules are only used for one-shot applications, such as keeping the lights on an extra hour for a single night.
 Temporary schedules override all other events within a master or slave schedule, including holidays.